DevExpress/OBSOLETE_EF-Core-Security/EFCoreSecurityDemos/EFCoreSecurityConsoleDemo/README.md

 - Add several security rules to the security role:

-        // "Address" member of contacts "Ezra" will be denied roleForUser.AddMemberPermission<EFCoreDemoDbContext, Contact>(SecurityOperation.Read, OperationState.Deny, "Address",
+        // An acces to the "Address" field of the "Ezra" contact will be denied: roleForUser.AddMemberPermission<EFCoreDemoDbContext, Contact>(SecurityOperation.Read, OperationState.Deny, "Address",
             (db, obj) => obj.Name == "Ezra");
-        // Contact "Kevin" will be denied
-        roleForUser.AddObjectPermission<EFCoreDemoDbContext, Contact>(SecurityOperation.Read, OperationState.Deny,
+        // An acces to contacts from California will be denied: roleForUser.AddObjectPermission<EFCoreDemoDbContext, Contact>(SecurityOperation.Read, OperationState.Deny,
             (db, obj) => obj.Address == "California");